Medici Villa at Poggio a Caiano

 If you head out to Poggio a Caiano on a day trip from Florence, don't miss the nearby town of Carmignano, especially if you are a wine lover.
 The area was the first in Italy to plant French varietals like Cabernet Sauvignon and has been a wine region since Roman times.

-The Villa was a required stop for all of the newly married Grand Duchesses, and it was here they would receive the homage of the Florentine nobility before being brought to the city, as in the case of Giovanna d'Austria, the first wife of Francesco I and of Christina di Lorena, wife of Ferdinando I. In fact the day we were there we saw several newlywed couples taking wedding photos, so this is obvioulsy another long standing Italian tradition with deep roots.
+The Villa was a required stop for all of the newly married Grand Duchesses, and it was here they would receive the homage of the Florentine nobility before being brought to the city, as in the case of Giovanna d'Austria, the first wife of Francesco I and of Christina di Lorena, wife of Ferdinando I. In fact the day we were there we saw several newlywed couples taking wedding photos, so this is obviously another long standing Italian tradition with deep roots.

 The highlight of the visit is the first floor Salone Leo X with some fine frescoes by Andrea del Sarto, Franciabigio, Alessandro Allori, and Pontormo.
-The Pontormo lunette is particulary beautiful and was recently restored, but a little hard to appreciate since it is so high up - the room is barrel valuted and double height.
+The Pontormo lunette is particularly beautiful and was recently restored, but a little hard to appreciate since it is so high up - the room is barrel vaulted and double height.
 The theme is Vertumnus and Ponoma.
 In one of the adjoining rooms off the dining hall there are also several large scale portraits of the later Medici clan by Sustermans that don't seem to be mentioned in any books or websites.

 The villa is located in the little town of Poggio a Caiano, less than 20 km from Florence in the direction of Pistoia, and makes a great day trip from Florence.
 Admission is free.
 Hours vary by season but the villa and gardens are opened year round from about 9:00 to 6:00, closing earlier (3:30 PM) in the winter months.
 Closed on Mondays, New Year's Day, May 1st and Christmas Day.
 Although guide books and their website mention a compulsory tour, we were left to wander around without instruction but followed by several staff.
 There was also no additional material available about the Villa.